 BVS MONDAY DEADLINE: ROSEN, A LEADING LAW FIRM, Encourages Bioventus Inc. Investors to Secure Counsel Before Important March 13 Deadline in Securities Class Action – BVS

-/EIN News/ -- NEW YORK, March 11, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the stock of Bioventus Inc. (NASDAQ: BVS): (i) pursuant and/or traceable to the offering documents issued in connection with the Company’s February 11, 2021 initial public offering (the “IPO” or “Offering”); and/or (ii) between February 11, 2021 and November 21, 2022, both dates inclusive (the “Class Period”), of the important March 13, 2023 lead plaintiff deadline.
+NEW YORK, March 11, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the stock of Bioventus Inc. BVS: (i) pursuant and/or traceable to the offering documents issued in connection with the Company's February 11, 2021 initial public offering (the "IPO" or "Offering"); and/or (ii) between February 11, 2021 and November 21, 2022, both dates inclusive (the "Class Period"), of the important March 13, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Bioventus securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.